Hunter Education Instructor Advisory Committee

 Mission statement

-The mission of the IAC is to help promote our hunting heritage by teaching safe, legal, and ethical hunting practices, and by working with the WDFW Hunter Education Division to address issues and opportunities related to the hunter education program.
+The mission of the IAC is to help promote our hunting heritage by teaching safe, legal, and ethical hunting practices, and by working with the WDFW Hunter Education Section to address issues and opportunities related to the hunter education program.

 Meeting calendar